 That said, there are a few things to keep in mind while grinding:

 - Keep everything cold.
-This is the single most important thing when it comes to grinding.
-Warm meat will smear, the fat will leak out, and it will come out with a cooked texture similar to papier-mâché—pulpy, and dry.
-Ugh.
-Place the grinder and all of its parts in the freezer for at least one hour before grinding (I keep mine stored in the freezer all the time), keep your meat well chilled right until ready to grind.
-If you are making sausage that will require several grinds, grind the meat into a bowl placed inside another bowl filled with ice in order to keep it chilled during grinds
+This is the single most important thing when you're grinding.
+Warm meat will smear, the fat will leak out, and it will come out with a cooked texture similar to that of papier-mâché—pulpy and dry.
+Place the grinder and all of its parts in the freezer for at least one hour before grinding (I keep mine stored in the freezer all the time), and keep your meat well chilled right up until you're ready to grind.
+If you're making sausage that will require several grinds, grind the meat into a bowl placed inside another bowl filled with ice, in order to keep it chilled throughout.

 - Keep your blade sharp.
 The blade is the only part of your grinder that should ever need much care or attention.
 A dull blade will smear meat.
 Luckily, the blade and plate should actually get better and better with repeated use.
 The metal grinds down microscopically each time you use it, so the contact between the blade and the plate should get tighter and tighter.
-Nothing grinds as smoothly as a well-taken care of, well-used grinder.
+Nothing grinds as smoothly as a well-cared-for, well-used grinder.
 You will occasionally need to get your blades resharpened if they've gotten way too dull.
 Once a year or so for a moderately well-used grinder is more than enough.
 Or, simply buy a few replacement blades.
-They can usually be had for a few bucks
+They can usually be had for a few bucks.

 A Final Quick Tip

 After you're done grinding, before you take the grinder apart or move the bowl at all, take a couple of wadded-up paper towels and pass them through the grinder, just like you're grinding meat.
 They won't come out the other end, but they will push out any stray bits of meat that have managed to stay behind, as well as help clean out the inside of the feed tube and shaft.
 Better yield and easier cleanup are the result.